 - On the Campaign info screen, fill in all the information (email subject, From name etc.) and click Next

-- As you can see, MailChimp has added some merge tags which will automatically insert your latest blog posts into the email.
-These are basically shortcodes, for example *|RSSFEED:TITLE|* inserts the title of your RSS feed.
-It's fine for you to add your own text before and after these – for example an introduction to the email – but don't edit anything within the *| |* merge tags.
-If you want to edit or remove any of the merge tags then you can read more about them at http://kb.mailchimp.com/merge-tags/rss-blog/rss-merge-tags.
+- It's fine for you to add your own text before and after the RSS merge tags - for example, an introduction to the email.
+But don't edit anything within the *| |* merge tags.
+If you want to edit or remove any of the merge tags then you can read more about them at https://kb.mailchimp.com/merge-tags/rss-blog/rss-merge-tags.
 If the merge tags look scary and too technical for you then just ignore them and don't make any changes to the sections that contain them, then you won't risk breaking anything

-- Once you're completely happy with your email, click Next at the bottom right of the screen
+- Once you're completely happy with your email, click Next at the bottom right of the screen.

 - On the next screen, check there are no errors.
-If everything looks good, click Start RSS
+If everything looks good, click Start RSS.

 Now your email is set up and will start being sent to your subscribers at the frequency you have selected.
-The email will only be sent when you have added new blog posts to your website, otherwise nothing will be sent.
+The email will only be sent when you have added new blog posts to your website, otherwise, nothing will be sent.

 Step 3 - Add a MailChimp signup form to your WordPress blog

 There are many other ways to build your MailChimp mailing list and I won't go into them all here.
-For example you can automatically subscribe people who comment on your blog posts, purchase in your e-commerce online shop, submit your contact form, etc. Plan the best way to grow your mailing list as part of your overall online marketing strategy.
+For example, you can automatically subscribe people who comment on your blog posts, purchase in your e-commerce online shop, submit your contact form, etc. Plan the best way to grow your mailing list as part of your overall online marketing strategy.

 Everything is now in place.
 Regularly add new posts to your WordPress website and MailChimp will take care of the rest.